-During the second world war the Energic factory at Villefranche-Sur-Saône (dept. 69) was taken over by the Germans for the production of armaments in particular ammunition.
-Having spoken to relatives of the founder Albert Patissier, even though they where tasked to produce these weapon in war none where effectively produced as the engineering equipment in the factory was the wrong type and caliber to produce ammunition.
-Actually the work force made it that way, not adding to any additional weapons available to the Germans in occupation.
+During the second world war, the Energic factory at Villefranche-Sur-Saône (dept. 69) was taken over by the Germans for the production of armaments in particular ammunition.
+Having spoken to relatives of the founder Albert Patissier, even though they were tasked to produce these weapons in war none were effectively produced as the engineering equipment in the factory was the wrong type and calibre to produce ammunition.
+Actually, the workforce made it that way, not adding to any additional weapons available to the Germans in occupation.

-After the war encouraged by the Monnet and Marshall plan (To re equip French agriculture quickly with cost effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with american imports).
-Patissier initially started it production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).
+After the war encouraged by the Monnet and Marshall plan (To re-equip French agriculture quickly with cost-effective tractors, motoculteurs and agricultural equipment made in France and supplemented initially with American imports).
+Patissier initially started its production with its new motoculteurs and now Tractors (for small farms/polyculture maraichère, and viticulture/vignoble).

 Energic Type R 5cv & 7cv (1937- 1951)